 The Group and Phoenix TV Group have engaged in various mutual cooperation activities in content, branding, promotions, technical support and corporate management.
 The Group and Phoenix TV Group entered into a Program Resource License Agreements and a Program Text/Graphics Resource License Agreements, or the Agreements, effective as of May 27, 2016 and expired on May 26, 2019, to grant the Group the license with priority over any third party to broadcast Phoenix TV Group's copyrighted video content from three television channels of Phoenix TV Group and a non-exclusive license to use Phoenix TV Group's copyrighted text and graphics.
 The fees payable to Phoenix TV Group by the Group are RMB10.0 million for the first year of the Agreements, which would incrementally increase by 15% for each subsequent year of the Agreements.
 The Agreements do not grant the Group the right to sublicense Phoenix TV Group's copyrighted content to third parties.
 As such, the Group does not incur revenue sharing fee to Phoenix TV Group accordingly.
 After the expiration of the Agreements in May 2019, the Group entered into a supplemental agreement with Phoenix TV Group to extend the term of the Agreements to January 14, 2020.
-Subsequently, the Group entered into a program resource license and cooperation agreement with Phoenix TV Group on January 15, 2020, or the 2020 Program Resource License and Cooperation Agreement, to continue to use Phoenix TV Group's copyrighted video content.
+Subsequently, the Group entered into a program resource license and cooperation agreement with Phoenix TV Group's copyrighted video content.
 The annual license fees payable to Phoenix TV Group under the 2020 Program Resource License and Cooperation Agreement are RMB2.0 million plus 50% of the revenue generated from the use of the licensed program resource in excess of RMB2.0 million.
-The 2020 Program Resource License and Cooperation Agreement have a term of two years and may be extended prior to expiration.
+The 2020 Program Resource License and Cooperation.

 The Group and Phoenix TV Group entered into new trademark license agreements in December 2017, which became effective on December 8, 2017 and will expire on December 7, 2020.
-Compared to the original trademark license agreements, effective from November 2009 and expired in December 2017, the new trademark license agreements no longer allow the Group to use the double-phoenix logo of Phoenix TV Group on a stand-alone basis and have increased the annual license fee payable to Phoenix TV Group from a total of US\$10,000 to the greater of 2% of the annual revenues of Tianying Jiuzhou and Yifeng Lianhe or US\$100,000 for each company.
+In December 2020, the Group and Phoenix TV Group successfully renewed the terms of the new trademark license agreements to December 2023.
+The new trademark license agreements no longer allow the Group to use the double-phoenix logo of Phoenix TV Group on a stand-alone basis and the annual license fee payable to Phoenix TV Group is the greater of 2% of the annual revenues of Tianying Jiuzhou and Yifeng Lianhe or US\$100,000 for each company.